 Is a written document available? : Select Yes or No. Written documents include electronic files, slide presentations, speaker’s notes, talking points, graphs or tables to hand out, existing standard recommendations, and any other information related to the project.
 It is recommended to provide these materials to the FETP Office and maintained on file.

-ICD 10 Codes: These data are autofilled from the ICD-10 information on Page 1.
-If findings from the investigation have changed or refined the diagnosis, you should change these autofiled values to the new and improved values.
+ICD 10 Codes: These data are auto-filled from the ICD-10 information on Page 1.
+If findings from the investigation have changed or refined the diagnosis, you should change these auto-filled values to the new and improved values.
 Do not return to page 1 and change the originals.

 Total cases evaluated: Give the number of cases that the investigation team reviewed, interviewed or otherwise evaluated.

-Total cases confirmed: Give the number of confirmed cases
+Total cases confirmed: Give the number of confirmed cases.

 Total persons evaluated: Give the total persons evaluated including case finding, cases, non-cases.